Siege of Beirut (1110): Siege

-Moreover, William of Tyre wrote that Baldwin and Bertrand ordered galleys from the nearby controlled ports to blockade Beirut, while constructing all siege towers, ladders, bridges and catapults from the pine trees in the neighborhood.
-The defenders had to defend the walls with no rest by day and by night for two months, until some crusaders managed to leap over the walls to open the gates for the attackers.
-With the gates being open, the inhabitants escaped to the port, yet the blockade forced them to retreat, hence they became trapped between two enemies.
+William of Tyre writes that Baldwin and Bertrand ordered galleys from the nearby controlled ports to blockade Beirut, while constructing all siege towers, ladders, bridges and catapults from the pine trees in the neighborhood.
+The city defended its walls for two months, until some Crusaders managed to scale the walls and open the gates.
+The inhabitants escaped to the port, yet the blockade forced them to retreat, hence they became trapped between two enemies.

-However, the Fatimid governor fled by night through the Italian fleet to Cyprus.
-On 13 May 1110, Baldwin captured the city by assault after a seventy-five-day siege.
+The Fatimid governor fled by night through the Italian fleet to Cyprus.
+On 13 May 1110, Baldwin captured the city by assault after a 75-day siege.
 The Italians conducted a massacre among the inhabitants, in which 20,000 Arabs might have been possibly killed by the attackers in Beirut.

 Aftermath

-After the fall of Beirut, Baldwin celebrated Pentecost in Jerusalem, then he hurried along with Bertrand to the County of Edessa to fight against Mawdud's invasion.
-By the end of the year, Baldwin captured Sidon with assistance from Sigurd I of Norway.
+After the fall of Beirut, Baldwin celebrated Pentecost in Jerusalem, and then hurried along with Bertrand to the County of Edessa to fight against Mawdud's invasion.
+By the end of the year, Baldwin had captured Sidon with assistance from Sigurd I of Norway.